CFTC Whistleblower Program

 Contact a Whistleblower Attorney

-These descriptions of the CFTC Whistleblower Program are general in nature and do not constitute legal advice.
-Financial regulation of publicly traded companies is complex and ever-evolving.
-The attorneys at Whistleblower Partners understand the complicated, constantly changing legal landscape and are happy to discuss any potential matter further.
+These descriptions of the False Claims Act are general in nature and do not constitute legal advice.
+Fraud schemes targeting federal dollars are complex and ever-evolving.
+The attorneys at Whistleblower Partners understand how the detailed legal requirements of the False Claims Act relate to these elaborate scams and are happy to discuss any potential matter further.

 If you would like more information or would like to speak to an attorney at Whistleblower Partners, please contact us for a confidential consultation.